Head-On Collisions

 Car Accident Lawyers Helping Grand Rapids, Traverse City, and Detroit Residents

 Head-on collisions are relatively rare, but they are also some of the most dangerous types of car accidents that occur.
 They often result in catastrophic injuries, such as brain trauma, spinal cord damage, or even a tragic death.
 In a head-on crash, two cars travel toward each other such that the fronts of their vehicles collide.
-If you are injured or have lost a loved one in a head-on collision, you should consult the Detroit, Traverse City, and Grand Rapids car accident attorneys at Neumann Law Group.
+If you are injured or have lost a loved one in a head-on collision, you should consult the Detroit, Traverse City, and Grand Rapids car accident lawyers at Neumann Law Group.
 Our principal, Kelly Neumann, is an award-winning trial attorney, and each year for the past several years she has secured over $3 million in personal injury cases.

 Asserting Your Right to Compensation After a Head-On Collision